-Function Block Diagram and Descriptions
+7. Function Block Diagram and Descriptions

-This chapter contains the function block diagrams for "Cascade Primary-loop control."
+This chapter contains the function block diagrams for "Cascade control," "Heating/ cooling cascade control," and "Position proportional cascade control."
 For details on these function block diagrams, refer to the descriptions mentioned later.

-Function Block Diagram for Cascade Primary-loop Control
+Function Block Diagram for Cascade Control